Site Menu |

 The Regency period was framed as magical for romantic stories by the wonderful Georgette Heyer and I encourage you to sample her work.
 I started reading her at about aged eleven, and it was my life-long love of her work that inspired me to write in the period.

-All the Rogues books are now available as e-books.
+All the books are available in print and e-editions.

 e-book cover, e-pubbed July 2013